krutarthdarji/CreditCardFraudDetection/README.md

 # CreditCardFraudDetection
 This project is a competition hosted on Kaggle.com whose description is given below.
 I have tried solving the problem using CNN and acheived 95.5% validation accuracy

+you can download the dataset from this website: https://www.kaggle.com/mlg-ulb/creditcardfraud

 Context
 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.